vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/leidecker.md

 VIII.
 RETROSPECT AND PROSPECT

 The present study is limited to the Pratyabhi jñahsdaya.
 Only those problems and materials have found recognition which are immediately connected with and treated by the text.
 A final appreciation of the system of Kashmir Shivaism from the metaphysical, theological, religious-philosophical and epistemological point of view will be possible only after an investi gation of the other texts, above all the works of the dogmatists proper, Somananda, Utpalācārya and Abhinavagupta.
 Then only will it be possible to solve further problems which have so far been answered in a rather contradictory fashion.
-We mean the question as to the relation of Kashmin Shivaism to the Saiva siddhānta of the South and to other Shivaitic systems as well as the connection with the other philosophical and religious systems, especially the Vedānta and Sankhya.
+We mean the question as to the relation of Kashmin Shivaism to the Śaiva siddhānta of the South and to other Shivaitic systems as well as the connection with the other philosophical and religious systems, especially the Vedānta and Sankhya.
 The present study cannot and does not wish to be more than a contribution towards research into the still dark and mysterious field of Indic literature, philosophy and religion.

 Where these problems have been dealt with however inadequately till now—the bibliography tells by an asterisk (*) affixed to the works in question.